 If you don’t have LinkedIn, now is the time to set up your profile.
-It’s likely that an employer will search for your LinkedIn profile once they’ve received your CV, to judge the quality of your online presence in the professional world.
-You should include a link to your LinkedIn profile on your CV, to show employers that you are up to date with current technology trends.
-But, make sure that the information on your LinkedIn profile matches that on your CV.
+Once they’ve read your CV, it’s likely that an employer will search for your LinkedIn profile, to judge the quality of your online presence in the professional world.
+You should include a link to your LinkedIn profile on your CV to show employers that you are up to date with current technology trends.
+But, always make sure that the information on your LinkedIn profile matches that on your CV.

 Use the right tone of voice

 Age is nothing but a number and when it comes to your CV, this couldn’t be more true.
-There is no reason to include any information that gives away your age.
-Give employers the chance to judge you on your skills, knowledge and experience – not on the year you were born.
+So there’s no reason to include any information that gives away your age.
+Give employers the chance to judge you on your skills, knowledge, and experience – not on the year you were born.

 Photos are unnecessary

 Unless you’re applying for a modelling or acting job, what you look like is irrelevant.
-Photos take up valuable space and give employers additional information about you e.g. age and ethnicity, that should not be taken into account when judging the suitability of individuals.
+Photos take up valuable space and give employers additional information about you like age and ethnicity, which shouldn’t be taken into account when judging the suitability of individuals.